lowrycito/handbook/pages/study-manual-general-handbook-24.md

 ### Manuals and Forms

-  * Preach My Gospel: A Guide to Missionary Service
+  * Preach My Gospel: A Guide to Sharing the Gospel of Jesus Christ

   * Missionary Standards for Disciples of Jesus Christ